Projetos-Enzo-e-Luisa-POO/projectsPOO/README.md

-# ProjectsPOO
+# Bigger OO Projects

-Repositório para desenvolvimento conjunto de projetos para a disciplina de Programação Orientada a Objetos
+This repository was used for delivering collaborative projects for an undergrad OO couse at UNICAMP.

-Here you'll find 2 big projects applying some Object Orientated Programming concepts!
-UNICAMP stuff :) Fell free to explore and see our ideas for some problem solving!
+You will find the two projects in their respective folders, applying, on a bigger scale, OO concepts for architecture design.
+Feel free to explore and see our ideas (from 2022) on OO problem solving!

 ### Collaborators:
 [Frost](https://github.com/NuitJack),